 - On the Job Training (OJT)

-What cost of Approved training are covered by (TAA)?
+What costs of approved training are covered by TAA?

 - Occupational Training: The TAA Program will cover 100% of the required occupational training costs if training is approved.